New Partition Identities From $C_{\ell}^{(1)}$-Modules: An algorithm for constructing admissible arrays of frequencies

-for the first point $a$ there is only one downward path $\mathcal Z=\{a\}$ which ends in $a$ so $m_a=f_a=f_5$.
-At each step we choose $f_a$ and determine $m_a$.
-So assume we completed a list of frequencies $f_a$ and maxima $m_a$ in the first two rows and in the top two places in the third row---the points are denoted by $\bullet$ and $x$ and $y$:
+At each step we choose $f_a$ and determine $m_a$, so assume we completed a list of frequencies $f_a$ and maxima $m_a$ in the first two diagonals and in the top two places ${9_1}, {8_1}$ in the third diagonal.
+Next we should choose $f_{b}$ for $b=7_2$.
+Denote the points $ {6_1}$ and $ {8_1}$---the points above and adjacent to $b$---as $x$ and $y$:

 Then choose a frequency $f_b$ so that $f_b+max\{m_x, m_y\}\leq k$.
 Since every downward path $\mathcal Z$ comes to $b$ via $x$ or via $y$, it is clear that